 What Happened When Charlie Met Claire is my next children's book.
-The story is about a bear that teaches a bird about the consequences of judging animals by their appearance.
-Pre-Order Now and receive a coloring book with each purchase.
-Book will be available July 31st
+The story is about a bear that teaches a bird about the consequences of judging animals by their appearance and rumors.
+Order Today!

 "FAMILY IS THE MAGIC WE ALL CAN CREATE."
 The magic is with helping others.
 After a rainy night, The Family Jones discover a mysterious book and bracelet that suddenly sends them to Dinoland, where they meet Papa and Mama Rex and go on a wonderful adventure to help The Rex family recover their eggs that were taken by Terry the Pterodactyl.